airbnb/lottie/android.md

 Check the [supported features page](/supported-features.md) on this site to see if you are using anything that isn't supported.

 ## Debug
 Try rendering individual parts of the animation to see which feature isn't rendering correctly.
 See if you can narrow it down to a specific combination of shapes and effects or anything more specific than "it doesn't look right".
-If the issue should be supported and isn't, file an issue on the appropriate lottie github page with a description and a zip of the aep file.
+If the issue should be supported and isn't, file an issue on the appropriate lottie GitHub page with a description and a zip of the aep file.

 ## Missing merge paths
 Merge paths are only available on KitKat and above so you must manually enable them using `enableMergePathsForKitKatAndAbove()`